NeerOC/DoMeWhen-Classic/README.md

 ## Grindbot
 Target repair vendor and type /DMW Repair to set repair vendor Target food vendor and type /DMW Food to set Food vendor.
-ALT + CLICK WHILE BOT IS DISABLED marks the location you clicked as a hotspot.
+SHIFT + CLICK WHILE BOT IS DISABLED marks the location you clicked as a hotspot.
 ALT + SHIFT + CLICK Will remove the hotspot closest to the position you clicked.